aframevr/aframe/docs/primitives/a-curvedimage.md

 ## Fine-Tuning

-Ensuring that the image is not distorted by stretching requires us to carefully set the `height`, `radius`, and `theta-length` attributes with respect to the image aspect ratio.
-Once those values are fine-tuned to avoid distortion, `scale` can then be used to safely adjust the distance of the curved image relative to the user.
+Ensuring that the image is not distorted by stretching requires us to carefully set the `height`, `radius`, and `theta-length` attributes relative to the image aspect ratio.
+Once those values are fine-tuned to avoid distortion, we can use `scale` to safely adjust the distance of the curved image relative to the user.